zmoon/ert-afrl-edp/iri-edp/README.md

 <https://web.archive.org/web/20250215171731/https://irimodel.org/IRI-2020/>.
-Unforunately, `00_iri.zip` wasn't archived, and essential files like [`irifun.for`](https://web.archive.org/web/20250215171731/https://irimodel.org/IRI-2020/irifun.for) seem to have been incompletely captured.
+Unforunately, `00_iri.zip` wasn't archived, and essential files like [`irifun.for`](https://web.archive.org/web/20250215171731/https://irimodel.org/IRI-2020/irifun.for) seem to have been incompletely captured, so I elected to use the current IRI-2020.